|Pilot 2nd Lt. Ernest W. Jackson, O-764317 (MIA / KIA) CA

 Missing June 12, 1945

-During 1945, this OA-10 Catalina was attached to the 1536th Army Air Force Base Unit (AAFBU) at Hollandia and flown by aircrew from this unit.
+Assigned to Air Transport Command (ATC).
+During 1945, attached to the 5th Air Force (5th AF), 1536th Army Air Force Base Unit (AAFBU) based at Hollandia.
+Nicknamed "Step and Fetch It".

 On May 22, 1945 while operating from Sentani Airfield, suffered a mechanical failure and was afterwards repaired and returned to flying status.